location Linwood Gardens NY

 Who was Leopold de Medici ? https://en.wikipedia.org/wiki/Leopoldo_de%27_Medici

-I have always been interested in what role woman in the Arts played over the years.
+I have always been interested in what role woman in the Arts played over the many years.

-I love this photo above that I found on the web and unfortunately I can't credit it.
-We see depicted in it, female artists drawing from life.
-I am going to unprofessionally date it around 1920- 1930's.
+I love this photo above that I found on the web . unfortunately I can't credit it.
+I'm going to unprofessionally date it around 1920- 1930's.

 Woman Artists have played a role in the Arts as Painters & Sculptors over many many years.
-One female sculptor, in particular is Camille Claudel.
-She was an assistant to Auguste Rodin starting in 1884.
-She was first his model and later became a sculptor who went unrecognized for many years.
-She actually was responsible for sculpting some of Rodin's famous sculptures.
-There is a movie that depicts her life during the late 1800's, called Camille Claudel (film1988) Here you can see the trailer https://www.youtube.com/watch?v=0KdpaQVkGjQ.....
-She is known for such sculptures as The Waltz, The Mature Age .
+One female sculptor in particular is Camille Claudel.
+She was assistant to Auguste Rodin starting in 1884.
+She was his model for his work and then later became a sculptor, she went unrecognized for many years.
+Claudel actually was responsible for sculpting some of Rodin's most famous sculptures.
+There is a movie that depicts her life during the late 1800's, called Camille Claudel (film1988) Here you can see the trailer https://www.youtube.com/watch?v=0KdpaQVkGjQ She is known for such sculptures as The Waltz, The Mature Age .
 You can read about her life in the book by Anne Delbee, translated by Carol Cosman entitled "Camille Claudel Un Femme"

 Copyright © 2017 TUSCANYPAINTINGS.COM - All Rights Reserved.